OwenMelbz/forget-db/README.md

 # Usage

 Once you have your config complete you can run `forget-db forget ./path/to/config.yml`.
 The wizard will ask for your connection details, and then will start the cleanse.
-If you specify database connection parameters in file named `.env` placed in the working directory (which should be the same directory where the `forget-db` binary is stored), those values are automatically used by the code.
+If you specify database connection parameters in file named `.env` placed in the working directory, those values are automatically used by the code.
 See `.env.example` to learn more about the settings that can be configured this way.
 Note that in interactive mode, the environment being used at runtime (as specified using the `--env` switch) affects the defaults.
 In non-interactive mode, all yes/no questions default to yes, regardless of the environment setting.
 To run in non-interactive mode, use the `-n` switch (useful for scripted runs).

 After the command is completed you'll get some output about the success of the operation (with a detailed error message as appropriate).
-The code returns `0` on success and `1` on failure.
+The code returns `0` exit code on success and `1` on failure.

 ## Dry-run